uiucseclab/HeapFuzz/README.md

 - Detecting heap errors such as
   - Double frees
   - Overlapping chunks
+  - Memory leaks
+  - Segfaults

+# Design
+The fuzzer takes a binary an gives it inputs that hopefully lead to intersting heap behaviours and/or crashes.
+The binary is compiled with an extra ~20 line shim (src/shim.h) that causes the binary to wait for the main binary to signal it to fork.
+This means that the each instance of the binary we spawn uses the kernel's Copy-on-Write for forked processes, speeding up the time to spawn a new process.
+The binary is launched with LDPRELOAD in order to trace heap functions.
+An input scheduler generates inputs and then looks at whether there was interesting behaviour as a result.
+Based on the behaviour we can queue a varying number of new inputs based on the originating input.

 # Development History
 This is a short timeline of things we tried.